Las Vegas Raiders: Home fields

 After splitting the first home season between Kezar Stadium and Candlestick, the Raiders moved exclusively to Candlestick Park in 1961, where total attendance for the season was about 50,000, and finished 2–12.
 Valley threatened to move the Raiders out of the area unless a stadium was built in Oakland, so in 1962 the Raiders moved into 18,000-seat Frank Youell Field (later expanded to 22,000 seats), their first home in Oakland.
 It was a temporary home for the team while the 53,000 seat Oakland Coliseum was under construction; the Coliseum was completed in 1966.
 The Raiders shared the Coliseum with the Oakland Athletics once the A's moved to Oakland from Kansas City in 1968, except for the years the Raiders called Los Angeles home (1982–94).
 The Raiders defeated and lost to all 31 other NFL teams at the Coliseum at least once.

 The Raiders did play one regular-season game at California Memorial Stadium in Berkeley.
 On September 23, 1973, they played the Miami Dolphins in Berkeley due to a scheduling conflict with the Athletics.
 The team defeated the Dolphins 12–7, ending Miami's winning streak.

 During the Los Angeles years, the Raiders played in the 93,000-seat Los Angeles Memorial Coliseum.

-From the assumption of the team by Mark Davis in 2011, the Raiders had been subject to rampant relocation speculation as the team attempted to find a new stadium in Oakland or elsewhere, due to the age of Oakland Alameda Coliseum, being secondary tenants to Major League Baseball's Athletics, and the expiration of the team's lease at the end of 2013.
-After looking into a variety of options in the Bay Area, Los Angeles and elsewhere the team ultimately relocated to the Las Vegas area in 2020 where Allegiant Stadium was finishing construction.
+From the assumption of the team by Mark Davis in 2011, the Raiders had been subject to rampant speculation as the team attempted to find a new stadium in Oakland or elsewhere, due to the age of Oakland Alameda Coliseum, being secondary tenants to Major League Baseball's Athletics, and the expiration of the team's lease at the end of 2013.
+After looking into a variety of options in the Bay Area, Los Angeles and elsewhere the team ultimately moved to the Las Vegas area in 2020 where Allegiant Stadium was finishing construction.
 The Raiders share the 65,000-seat stadium with the UNLV Rebels football program.